saltlakrits/spinning_cube/README.md

 ## notcurses

 Swapped to notcurses instead of ncurses, just to learn. not using any interesting functionality that isn't in ncurses

+## long, too many features, overly verbose

+as it is just a toy project where i implemented more and more features mostly to learn, it is a bit of a mess the functions for building the cube are especially verbose, perhaps because i have little knowledge of math in 3d (i learned as i went to make this)

+i might try to rewrite this tersely but i have already spent an inordinate amount of time on this